Presenters: Donna Edwards, MA, CCC-SLP, BCS-S & Lisa Rai Mabry-Price, MS, CCC-SLP

 Ethical issues that arise in speech-language pathology and audiology practices may be far reaching but proactive utilization of resources, education, professional supports and collaborative efforts help resolve conflict in a professional manner.
 This course reinforces the support of our professional role to serve children with feeding and swallowing disorders across settings and to advocate for those children and families for best outcomes.

 The ASHA Code of Ethics is a valuable resource and reference to guide our practice when ethical dilemmas arise.
 We all have those instances when we realize the limits of our training, preparation and skill.
 Those times reinforce the need for life-long learning.
 Locating experts from your own workplace, local colleges and universities, and medical settings can be supportive resources.
 You can also look to members of the ABSSD, ASHA Special Interest Group 13, Swallowing and Swallowing Disorders and your state association.
-Offered for 0.1 ASHA CEUs – 1 contact hour.
+Includes case studies to facilitate learning.

 The content of this online CE course does not focus exclusively on any specific proprietary product or service.
 Presenter financial and non-financial disclosures may be found in the Presenter & Disclosures area.